KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - MMM-LEDStripControl.js: Line 577, Column 55: 'payload' is defined but never used. (rule: no-unused-vars)
    - MMM-LEDStripControl.js: Line 578, Column 11: 'self' is assigned a value but never used. (rule: no-unused-vars)
    - package.json: Line 2, Column 11: Invalid npm package name: name can no longer contain capital letters. (rule: package-json/valid-name)
-   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
    - package.json: Line 6, Column 3: The field 'dependencies' does nothing and can be removed. (rule: package-json/no-empty-fields)
-   - package.json: Line 6, Column 3: Package top-level property "dependencies" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
    - package.json: Line 7, Column 3: The field 'devDependencies' does nothing and can be removed. (rule: package-json/no-empty-fields)
-   - package.json: Line 7, Column 3: Package top-level property "devDependencies" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 8, Column 3: Package top-level property "scripts" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 11, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 21, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 25, Column 3: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 26, Column 3: Package top-level property "license" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 27, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 30, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-LesJoiesDuCode by Tomadelostacos](https://github.com/Tomadelostacos/MMM-LesJoiesDuCode)